karadzabaezit/FuckAI/README.md

 ↓
 Next.js API Route
 ↓
-Gemini API
+OpenRouter API
 ```

-If you put your API key in frontend code, congratulations: some random dude will mine your quota in 14 minutes.
+If you put your API key into frontend code, some random dude will farm your quota in 15 minutes.

 ---